quickapps/docs/en/developers/blocks-api.rst

 - pages (string): List of paths to be used by "visibility" property
 - settings (array): Extra information used by the block.
 Commonly used by Widget Blocks.

-Each block has a ``handler`` property which must identify the plugin that created that Block (by default all blocks created using backend's administration page defines ``Block`` has their handler).
+Each block has a ``handler`` property which identifies the plugin that created that Block (by default all blocks created using backend's administration page defines ``Block`` has their handler).
 This handler name is used to generate all the events names that could be triggered during block's life cycle, blocks event names follows the pattern:

 .. code::